 The Pro 5000 has tons of great features and capabilities, including incline/decline like the 1750, as well as a large belt, powerful motor, entertainment/Internet plus advanced cushioning.

-Those are going to be your best treadmills in the $1000 to $2000 range.
+Those are going to be your best treadmills in the $1000 to $2000 range for 2019.
 Any of these models are solid choices, and it's just a matter of choosing the one that most appeals to you.

 Need a little help deciding?
 Here's some more information for you.